lidofinance/docs/docs/guides/protocol-levers.md

 - [Scenario test](https://github.com/lidofinance/lido-dao/blob/master/test/scenario/lido_deposit_iteration_limit.js)

-When DSM calls `depositBufferedEther`, `Lido` tries to register as many Ethereum validators as it can given the buffered Ether amount.
-The limit is passed as an argument to this function and is needed to prevent the transaction from [failing due to the block gas limit], which is possible if the amount of the buffered Ether becomes sufficiently large.
+When DSM calls `depositBufferedEther`, `Lido` tries to register as many Ethereum validators as it can given the buffered ether amount.
+The limit is passed as an argument to this function and is needed to prevent the transaction from [failing due to the block gas limit], which is possible if the amount of the buffered ether becomes sufficiently large.

 [failing due to the block gas limit]: https://github.com/ConsenSys/smart-contract-best-practices/blob/8f99aef/docs/known_attacks.md#gas-limit-dos-on-a-contract-via-unbounded-operations